Almost sure bounds for weighted sums of Rademacher random multiplicative functions

 We introduced the signum function for tidiness so we ensure that the integral limits will be written correctly when $T$ is negative.
 In the first two integrals, we get the saving $\ell^{K/2}$ from conditioning on the value of $|F_{e^{1/|T|}}(1/2+\sigma_\ell)|^2$.
 The third contribution is by far the most involved to deal with because we must be much more delicate when dealing with the denominator, so we use a combination of Gerspach and Harper's low moments methods \cite{aharper201} to get our desired bounds.
-We have that

 For the final contribution, we directly use Proposition \ref{mult_chaos} to address this.
 We also split the integral up in the final contribution, and find that it can be upper bounded by

 This prepares the integral for the use of Proposition \ref{mult_chaos}.
 Splitting this up further, we can see that if we split the contribution of $|N| \leqslant \log(y_0)$ and $|N| > \log(y_0)$, then it is sufficient to only use a mean square estimate for the Euler product since we would now have